Lorenzo Orsetti: Death

 Orsetti was killed in action on the morning of Monday 18 March 2019 in the village of Baghouz, Syria.
-He was in that locality fighting in the Battle of Baghuz Fawqani against the last bastion of the Islamic State of Iraq and the Levant in Syria.
+He was in that locality fighting in the Battle of Baghuz Fawqani against the last bastion of the Islamic State in Syria.
 He was attached to an Arab unit Syrian Democratic Forces when he and his comrades were killed by the jihadists in an ambush.
 His death was announced by Islamic State media and confirmed by the YPG, Tekoşina Anarşist and by TKP/ML TİKKO, the latter of whom published Orsetti's letter to be read in the event of his death.
 The letter states "I don’t have regrets, I died doing what I thought was the right thing, defending the weakest, and being loyal to my ideals of justice, equality, and freedom.
 So, despite of my premature departure, my life is still successful, and I am almost sure that I went with a smile on my lips.
 I could not have asked for better."

 When announcing his death, his comrades shared Orsetti's last will in which he explained why he had decided to travel to Syria and his ideological motives.

 Orsetti's body was returned to Florence in June 2019, and was interred in the Porte Sante cemetery.